dhidas/NSLS2ClusterTutorial/README.md

 Once logged in, select the "Accelerator Physics" which will give the environment equivalent to "module load accelerator".
 After 12 hours idle your session may be terminated.

 You can open a terminal in jupyter, but you cannot submit slurm jobs from it.
-You can however ```ssh -t ssh.nsls2 ssh pluto``` from it and then submit jobs from the submit node.
+You can however ```ssh -t ssh.nsls2 ssh pluto.nsls2.bnl.gov``` from it and then submit jobs from the submit node.

 ## Copying files from other NSLS-II machines
 Use a "JumpHost" with the -J option in scp:
 ```
-scp -J ssh.nsls2.bnl.gov localfile username@pluto:remotefile
+scp -J ssh.nsls2.bnl.gov localfile username@pluto.nsls2.bnl.gov:remotefile
 ```
 or user jupyter to upload and download files (drag into jupyter navigator): https://jupyter.nsls2.bnl.gov